brandur/sorg/content/drafts/acid.md

 combinations of bad state that have accumulated in the data store over time.

-Particularly bad incidents will necessitate manual operator intervention, or even a specially crafted "fixer script" to clean up state and get everything back to normal.
-After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend more and more of their time acting as janitors.
+Bad incidents will necessitate heavy manual intervention by operators, or even a specially crafted "fixer script" to clean up state and get everything back to normal.
+After a certain size, this sort of thing will be happening frequently, and your engineers will start to spend less time as engineers and more time as janitors.

+TODO: Picture of pillars in Berlin.

 ## Consistency (#consistency)